aparajita/capacitor-biometric-auth/README.md

 The API is extensively documented in the [TypeScript definitions file](src/definitions.ts).
 There is also (somewhat incomplete auto-generated) documentation [below](#api).
 For a complete example of how to use this plugin in practice, see the [demo app](https://github.com/aparajita/capacitor-biometric-auth-demo).

-👉 **NOTE:** Your Android app must use a base theme named "AppTheme".

 ### Checking availability

 Before giving the user the option to use biometry (such as displaying a biometry icon), call [`checkBiometry()`](#checkbiometry) and inspect the [`CheckBiometryResult`](#checkbiometryresult) to see what (if any) biometry and/or device credentials are available on the device.
 Note the following: